Supported Employment Services Award pay rates

 Our Classification guide for the Supported Employment Services Award Classification guide for the Supported Employment Services Award will help you classify your employees.

-Our Template for writing an Easy Read letter will help you explain classifications, supported wage assessments, and pay to your employees.
+Our Employer checklist and Easy Read template will help you explain classifications, supported wage assessments, and pay to your employees.

 You can find current rates of pay including penalty rates, allowances and casual rates of pay by using our Pay and Conditions Tool.

-Transitional rates of pay for Grades A and B
+Transitional pay rates for Grades A and B

-The minimum rates of pay for Grade A and B employees will increase each year until 30 June 2026.
+Minimum pay rates for Grade A and B employees increase each year until 30 June 2026.

 Employees with disability covered by the SES Award can be paid a supported wage.
 This is the higher of: